eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/ESA Ion Run 2022.md

 Enlever la tesnsion RF
 PA.GSV10GLOBAL
-On change et on met tout a 200
+On change et on met tout a 200 to not have a big dp/p

+Also we change the PA.GSV10GLOBAL to ramp down very quickly

 PR.MPC/REF.PPPL Ref4 (first value) to see the plateau field